BobKerns/hou-aibridge/SUBPROJECTS.md

 The spelling dictionary is stored in [docs/.cspell/workspace.txt], rather than the top-level project, because there is no way to reference the top-level project that doesn't change if the directory name of the worktree changes.
 All projects share the same dictionary, and currently all the same settings, stored in the [zabob.code-workspace](zabob.code-workspace) file.

 The settings appear in the UI like this.
 User settings are personal, unshared changes.
 Workspace settings apply to the entire workspace (and are stored in [zabob.code-workspace](zabob.code-workspace), as described above).
 The "Folder" settings drop-down selects the per-project settings.

+## Referencing subprojects in `pyproject.py` files

+Here's an explanation of [when to use dot notation, hyphens, or underscores](PYPROJECT-TOML.md)